 I am a PhD student of the Language Technologies Institute under the School of Computer Science and work with Prof. Jamie Callan on Information Retrieval research.
 I am currently investigating the use of selective search to reduce computational costs of searching large web-scale indexes such as ClueWeb.

 Formerly, I graduated from the University of Waterloo majoring in Software Engineering.
 I have interned at many companies during my undergraduate years, including Google, A9.com, and Sybase.
 I have also done research in databases and event detection.
 For more information, please visit my curriculum vitae.

 - Yubin Kim, Keyvn Collins-Thompson, Jaime Teevan.
 Crowdsourcing for Robustness in Web Search In Proceedings of the Twenty Second Text REtrieval Conference (TREC 2013).
 National Institute of Standards and Technology, special publication.
 2013.
-To appear.

 - Jaime Teevan, Kevyn Collins-Thompson, Ryen W. White, Susan T. Dumais and Yubin Kim.
 Slow Search: Information Retrieval without Time Constraints.
 In Proceedings of the 7th annual Symposium on Human-Computer Interaction and Information Retrieval (HCIR 2013).
 Vancouver, BC, October 2013.

 - Yubin Kim, Reyyan Yeniterzi, Jamie Callan.
 Overcoming Vocabulary Limitations in Twitter Microblogs.
 In Proceedings of the Twenty First Text REtrieval Conference (TREC 2012).
 National Institute of Standards and Technology, special publication.
 2012.